NixOS/nixpkgs/.github/R-RYANTM-HELP.md

 ## Manual Cross-Check

-- If you havn't submitted automated tests, yet, please take a moment and follow the bot's instructions on how to test.
+- If you haven't submitted automated tests, yet, please take a moment and follow the bot's instructions on how to test.
 - Once you've tested successfully, please report what you did as a simple [GitHub review](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/reviewing-proposed-changes-in-a-pull-request), similar to the text below.